 Achieving that can be harder than you think.
 That’s why we’ve put together the following article.
 Read it to learn:

-- The do’s and don’ts of display design
+- The do’s and don’ts of signage design

-- How UPshow will help you unlock the full power of your screens
+- How to make digital signage with UPshow to unlock the full power of your screens

 Digital signage design is worth your time, here’s why

 Maybe you haven’t paid much attention to the digital signage design process in the past.
 However, that’s a mistake.
+Everything from backgrounds and color schemes to font type and the content for digital signage matters.
 Each screen that you display to your customers says something about your business.
 If you want to make a positive impression, you need to say something worth saying and you need to say it in a way that your customers will vibe with.

 Digital signs are also a fantastic way to boost your business.
-You can use them to advertise new products and services that you want your customers to purchase from you.
+You can use it as a digital signage ad to promote new products and services that you want your customers to purchase from you.
 But if you don’t take your time with the design process for your ads, they’re likely to be much less effective.

 For all of these reasons (and a few more), digital signage design is something you need to pay attention to.
 Check the previous section for instructions on how to do this.